 Anxiety is prevalent in our world.
-It occurs at home, work, social situations, playing sports, and test-taking.
+It occurs at home, work, social situations, playing sports and test-taking.
 Academic testing anxiety is very similar to physical test-taking anxiety.
-I know before taking a chemistry test at the Naval Academy, I felt the same when I took the Navy SEAL PFT.
-Those symptoms were: headaches, nausea, feeling too hot or too cold, etc. The adrenaline flows through your body prior to any of these events and can adversely affect your performance.
+I know before taking a chemistry test at the Naval Academy, I felt the same when I took the Navy SEAL physical fitness test.
+Those symptoms were headaches, nausea, feeling too hot or too cold, etc. The adrenaline flows through your body before any of these events and can affect your performance adversely.

-In regards to the physical fitness test, the ways to combat anxiety are similar to those of academic testing-taking anxiety.
+In regard to the physical fitness test, the ways to combat anxiety are similar to those of academic testing-taking anxiety.
 The PFT anxiety-removing techniques are as follows:

 Do not start "studying" (exercising) for the PFT a week or two before the test.
 Fitness is a daily habit that needs to be developed 4-6 times a week (see article archive for ideas).

-On the evening prior to the PFT, drink water, eat more fruits and vegetables as in salad, and lean forms of protein like fish and chicken.
-Pasta is a pre-race favorite among runners and swimmers also.
-On the morning of the test, eat fruits like apples, bananas, or baby carrots - all high on the glycemic index and provide blood sugar for immediate energy (see Food Pyramid article).
+On the evening before the PFT, drink water, eat more fruits and vegetables, and lean forms of protein like fish and chicken.
+Pasta is a prerace favorite among runners and swimmers.
+On the morning of the test, eat fruits like apples, bananas or baby carrots -- all high on the glycemic index, and they provide blood sugar for immediate energy.
+(See Food Pyramid article).

-Once you arrive to your test well prepared, the PFT becomes "just another workout" and the only anxiety you will get is a healthy dose of adrenaline that enables you to compete with your counterparts.
+Once you arrive to your test well-prepared, the PFT becomes "just another workout," and the only anxiety you will feel is a healthy dose of adrenaline that enables you to compete with your counterparts.
 This healthy dose is similar to competing in a 10K race.

 Want to Learn More About Military Life?